Grandma broke down locked bedroom door, shot grandbaby at close range in head: court docs

 Sheriff’s officials said over the weekend the baby is 6 months old, but court records released Monday show she is just over 5 months old.

-Butler County Sheriff Richard Jones told FOX19 NOW Harris shot her granddaughter in the face, in one eye, at an apartment on Dutchview Court early Saturday after firing the gun at other relatives including the baby’s mother during an argument.

-Court records released Monday state Harris “knowingly caused serious physical harm” to her granddaughter “by breaking down a locked bedroom door after firing a handgun through (it multiple times.
-Harris then shot (the baby) in the head at close range while laying on the bed.”

-Harris was charged based on footage captured on deputies’ body-worn cameras, witness statements and interviews, a detective wrote.
+Harris was charged with three counts of felonious assault based on footage that was captured on deputies’ body-worn cameras, witness statements and interviews, a detective wrote in the criminal complaints.

 Witnesses told deputies at the scene that Harris was the shooter.

-If Harris can post bond and be released from jail, she is under court order to stay away from minors and the victims.
+The sheriff said her charges are subject to change as the investigation progresses.

-The case will return to Area 2 court on Wednesday unless Harris is indicted first by a grand jury.
+The case will return to Butler County Area 2 court on Wednesday unless Harris is indicted first by a grand jury.

-She currently is held on three counts of felonious assault but the sheriff says those charges are subject to change as the investigation continues.

 “Words do not do justice to the magnitude of the allegations,” Butler County Prosecutor Mike Gmoser said in a statement Sunday night to FOX19 NOW.